clebert/onecfg-rust/README.md

 # onecfg

-One config file to generate them all.
+> One config file to generate them all.

+A tool for managing config files across multiple projects with the flexibility to use and customize [predefined](https://github.com/clebert/onecfg-lib) configurations.
+It streamlines the process of creating and updating these files.

 ## Installation